Azure/grept/doc/r/dir_exist.md

 ## Attributes

-- `path`: The path of the directory that should exist.
+- `dir`: The path of the directory that should exist.
-- `error_message`: The error message that will be displayed if the rule fails.

 ## Exported Attributes